Spider-Island: Spider-Island

 The prologue outlines Peter Parker's life up to the start of Spider-Island.
 He is seen effortlessly neutralizing a robbery by Hydro-Man, as well as stopping a normal robbery.
 He puts in some time at Horizon Labs; finally, he visits Shang-Chi, his martial arts mentor who is teaching him "The Way of the Spider", as seen in the Free Comic Book Day edition of The Amazing Spider-Man.
 Madame Web warns Spider-Man of the events that are to come, but Spider-Man dismisses the warnings as nonsense.
 Meanwhile, the Jackal is seen recruiting spider-powered criminals for his project, along with a severely mutated Kaine, now called Tarantula.
 He has a large secret lab, in which clones of Miles Warren are seen to be working.
 The Jackal has a mysterious female benefactor called the Spider Queen.

 Peter's girlfriend, Carlie Cooper, shows him she has spider-powers.
 He and Carlie hear a news report telling of several hundred New Yorkers who have manifested spider-powers.
 The Jackal is behind the disturbance, as he has collected several prominent crime figures with spider-powers and given them Spider-Man outfits.
 The Avengers attempt to defend the city against spider-powered hooligans.

-Although Shang-Chi is able to confirm Spider-Man's identity to the other heroes, he is nevertheless ordered to stay out of the fight due to the inability to distinguish him from the other Spider-Men.
-However, inspired by a conversation with Mary Jane, Peter is able to rally various other New Yorkers to help him stop the villainous Spider-Men by posing as another random spider-powered citizen.
-As Anti-Venom works on curing various Spider-People of their powers, Madame Web reflects on the need for both Venom and Anti-Venom to fix the Spider-Island problem.
+Although Shang-Chi confirms Spider-Man's identity to the other heroes, he is nevertheless ordered to stay out of the fight due to the inability to distinguish him from the other Spider-Men.
+However, inspired by a conversation with Mary Jane, Peter is able to rally various other New Yorkers to help him stop the villainous Spider-Men by posing as another random spider-powered citizen like them.
+As Anti-Venom works on curing various Spider-People of their powers, Madame Web reflects on the need for both Agent Venom and Anti-Venom to fix the Spider-Island problem.
 Meanwhile, Carlie and Peter attempt to investigate the Jackal's lab, reasoning that he is the most likely candidate to have caused this event, unaware that they are being watched.
-Jackal is seen working on the Spider King by filling with tiny spider embryos.
+Jackal is seen working on the Spider-King by filling with tiny spider embryos.